Follow TV Tropes

 Tabletop Games

 • Dungeons & Dragons: In the first version of the Manual of the Planes, any living creature wandering into the Positive Material Plane heals 1d20 Hit Points per round.
 This can even raise the amount above the normal maximum... but if said creature reaches twice its HP total, it immediately bursts into energy and is destroyed.
+This feature was a constant up until 4th Edition's planar rejig, although the amount of HP healed has varied over the versions.

 Toys

-• In BIONICLE, the Bohrak-Kal had stolen the Nuva Symbols (connected to the Toa Nuva's powers) and were about to use them to free their leaders, the Bahrag.
+• The Bohrak-Kal had stolen the Nuva Symbols (connected to the Toa Nuva's powers) and were about to use them to free their leaders, the Bahrag.
 Short on options, the Toa gambled on their connections to the Symbols and fed them their strength, charging the Kal's powers until they spiraled out of control (the lightning-wielding one electrocuted itself, one's magnetism powers got it crushed by mechanical scrap, the one with gravity powers sucked itself into a black hole, the plasma-wielding one started melting even as it melted through the floor presumably to the planet's core, one's vacuum powers got it fired through a mountain and into outer space, and the one with sonic powers bombarded itself with sonic frequencies until it hit the one that made it completely disassemble itself).

 • Similar to the Fantastic Four example in the "comics" section, the Toa Metru discover a rahi which absorbs elemental blasts and grows larger.
-However, one of the Toa notices that its footprints do not change size, and therefore it must not be growing any heavier—thus, the Toa defeat it by blasting it until it becomes too vaporous to harm them.
+However, one of the Toa notices that its footprints do not change size, and therefore it must not be growing any heavier — thus, the Toa defeat it by blasting it until it becomes too vaporous to harm them.

 Video Games